User Management in Grackle

 Deletes the specified application account, but preserves the data so that the new command can recreate the account if desired.

-Append a username to the delete command, to skip interactive mode.
+Append an optional USER to skip interactive mode.

 The same as the delete command, except that it goes scorched earth and forever deletes everything associated with the application from the system.

-Append a username to the purge command, to skip interactive mode.
+Append an optional USER to skip interactive mode.

-Grants admin access on the system to the specified user account.
+Grants admin access to the specified user account.

 Turns on and off shell access for the specified user account.

-Append a username to the fix-perms command, to skip interactive mode.
+Append an optional USER to skip interactive mode.